IIIF/api/source/api/auth/0.9/index.md

 }
 ```

 Where the `@id` field _MUST_ be present and contains the URI that the client should load in order to allow the user to authenticate.
 The `@context` field _MUST_ be present with the value `http://iiif.io/api/auth/{{ page.major }}/context.json`, specifying the context to resolve the keys into RDF if necessary.
 The value of `profile` _MUST_ be `http://iiif.io/api/auth/{{ page.major }}/login`, allowing clients to understand the use of the service.
-The `label` property _SHOULD_ be present and its value is to be shown to the user to initiate the loading of the authentication service.
+The `label` property _MUST_ be present and its value is to be shown to the user to initiate the loading of the authentication service.
+The `description` property is _RECOMMENDED_ as it can be used by the client to provide additional information about the interaction that will take place at the login service.
 The `service` field _MUST_ be present and will contain related services described below.

 #### 2.1.2.
 Interaction

+User-interactive clients, such as web browsers, _MUST_ present the results of an HTTP `GET` request on the service's URI in a separate tab or window with a URL bar to help prevent spoofing attacks.

+The purpose of the login service opened in the new tab is to set a cookie during the user's interaction with the content server, so that when the client then makes image requests to the content server, the requests will succeed.
+The client has no knowledge of what happens at the login service, and it cannot see any cookies set for the content domain during the user's interaction with the login service.
+The browser may be redirected one or more times in the open tab as the user interacts with the institution's access control system, but this is invisible to the client application.
+The final response in the opened tab _SHOULD_ contain JavaScript that will attempt to close the tab, in order to trigger the next step in the workflow.
+For more information about the process, see [Step 3][user-auths] in the workflow.

 If the client identity service, described below, is present in the description, then the client _MUST_ include the authorization code in the URL as a query parameter named `code` when making its request to the service.

-User-interactive clients, such as web browsers, _MUST_ present the results of an HTTP `GET` request on the service's URI in a separate tab or window with a URL bar to help prevent spoofing attacks.

 With out-of-band knowledge, authorized non-user driven clients _MAY_ use POST to send the pre-authenticated user's information to the service.
 As the information required depends on authorization business logic, the details are not specified by this API.
 In these situations, use of the client identity service is strongly _RECOMMENDED_.

-The response from the service _MUST_ ensure that there is a cookie available for the access token service to retrieve to determine the user information provided by the authentication system.
-The response _SHOULD_ contain javascript that will attempt to close the tab or window, in order to trigger the next step in the workflow.
-For more information about the process, see [Step 3][user-auths] in the workflow.

 ### 2.2.
 Access Token Service

-The access token service provides the client with a token to identify the user on future requests.
+The access token service provides the client with a bearer token.
+The client then includes this token in  requests for description resources.
+A request to the token service must include any cookies for the content domain acquired from the user's interaction with the parent login service, so that the server can issue the token.

 #### 2.2.1.
 Service Description

-The login service description _MUST_ include a `service` following the template below:
+The login service description _MUST_ include a token `service` following the template below:

 ``` json-doc
 {